 “With flowing yet anchored language and precise illustration, this book is a much-needed intervention against the erasure of working-class Southeast Asian life and a celebration of it.
 This too is a Minnesota story.
 This too is an American story.
 This too is a human story.
 I can’t wait to read this with my daughter.”
 Forward by Bao Phi

-Pair this with A Different Pond for another take on working-class Southeast immigrants that tell their story with dignity and compassion. [picture book, ages 8 and up]
+Pair this with A Different Pond for another take on working-class Southeast immigrants that tell their stories with dignity and compassion. [picture book, ages 8 and up]

 “Everything in a Hmong story cloth is hand-embroidered.
 The stitches in a Hmong story cloth make pictures of life.
 This story cloth will tell you about our life.”